 A {\bf cover relation} $u\prec v $ in a finite partially ordered set (poset) $Q$ is $u\le v$ in $Q$ with the requirement that $u\le z \le v$ implies either $z=u$ or $z=v$.
 The {\bf Hasse diagram} of a finite poset $Q$ is the directed graph with directed edges $u\rightarrow v$ if and only if $u \prec v$ in $Q$.
 If a poset has a unique minimal element, denote this element by $\hat{0}$.
 If a poset has a unique maximal element, denote this by $\hat{1}$.
 An {\bf atom} in a poset $Q$ with $\hat{0}$ is any $a\in Q$ satisfying $\hat{0} \prec a$.
 Likewise a {\bf coatom} in a poset $Q$ with $\hat{1}$ is any element $c$ satisfying $c\prec \hat{1} $.

 If $x,y \in Q$ have a unique least upper bound, this is called the {\bf join} of $x$ and $y$, denoted $x\vee y$.
 If $x,y \in Q$ have a unique greatest lower bound, this is the {\bf meet} of $x$ and $y$, denoted $x\wedge y$.
 A poset $Q$ is a {\bf lattice} if each pair of elements $x,y\in L$ have a meet and a join.
-Any poset $Q$ has a {\bf dual poset}, denoted $Q^*$ with $u\le v$ in $Q^*$ if and only if $v\le u $ in $Q$.
+Any partially ordered set $Q$ gives rise to a {\bf dual} partial order on the same set of elements, denoted $Q^*$, with $u\le v$ in $Q^*$ if and only if $v\le u $ in $Q$.